 Cook Hall is named after Dr. Herbert Ellis Cook who was Dean/Director of the School of Agriculture(1908-1917).
 The first building on the old campus was also named after Cook.
 Cook Hall is home to the School of Science, Health and Criminal Justice.
 Cook contains mortuary science facilities, science labs, the Science Tutoring Center and nursing facilities.

-The Faculty Office Building (FOB) is the tallest building on campus.
+The MacArthur Hall, previously known as the Faculty Office Building (FOB) is the tallest building on campus.
 It sits on the academic plaza across from Payson Hall.
 The FOB is connected on its left to Cook Hall and on its right, to Wicks Hall.
 This view is looking up from the residence halls.

 The School of Business & Liberal Arts is housed in the FOB.
 Since February 1997, the offices of the President, Provost, and Vice President have been located on the sixth floor of the FOB.